 This is a Frankfurter Schnitzel, served with fried potatoes and Green Sauce.

-A favourite of mine which you will only find in the Frankfurt area.
+It is a favourite of mine which you will only find in the Frankfurt area.